mvc5/mvc5.github.io/overview/plugins.md

     Mvc5\Route\Config::class, [['set', 'controller', 'Home\Controller'], ['set', 'name', 'home']] )
 ```
-Additionally, any [resolvable](https://github.com/mvc5/mvc5/blob/master/src/Resolvable.php) plugin can be [called](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L326).
+Additionally, any [resolvable](https://github.com/mvc5/mvc5/blob/master/src/Resolvable.php) plugin can also be [called](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L326).
 ```php
 'route' => new Hydrator(Mvc5\Route\Config::class, [new Call('response.setStatus', [500])]),
 ```
-When an array configuration is used, the current object is passed to the called methods as a named argument called _item_.
+When an array configuration is used, the current object is passed to the called methods as a named argument called <code>item</code>.
 This can be changed by adding a value to the beginning of the array with the name of the parameter to use.
 ```php
 'service' => new Hydrator(
     ArrayObject::class, ['$current', new Object, 'index' => 'foo', 'bar' => 'baz']